paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-sigs.md

   [Apple followed Signal](<https://developer.apple.com/documentation/cryptokit/curve25519/signing/privatekey/signature(for:)>)
   and added hedged ed25519 to both CryptoKit and its Safari implementation of webcrypto.
-- While testing against fully random signatures was complicated, hedged signatures are simpler: to verify something against pre-generated set of vectors, you would to explicitly specify randomness, instead of fetching it from CSPRNG.
+- While testing against fully random signatures was complicated, hedged signatures are simpler: to verify something against a pre-generated set of vectors, you would to explicitly specify randomness, instead of fetching it from CSPRNG.

 ## Conclusion

-Try to always use hedged signatures.
-There is no disadvantage of doing so.
+Always try to use hedged signatures.
+There is no disadvantage in doing so.
 You would gain security against all kinds of bugs in signature generation process.
-After all, we could never be certain if there is a bug, or not.
+After all, we can never be certain if there is a bug.

 I've created [noble cryptography](https://paulmillr.com/noble/) in 2019
 to improve security of JS ecosystem.